-Willem Ruys, the largest liner ever for Rotterdam Lloyd, became Achille Lauro in 1964 and with her, Lauro Lines was started up.
+Willem Ruys, the largest liner ever for Rotterdam Lloyd, became Achille Lauro in 1964.
 In 1987, MSC took over and the company became what it is today.
 The picture postcard is from my private collection.
 Achille Lauro burned and sank close to South Africa in 1994 and quickly, the Lauro name was dropped and replaced by the MSC name from 1997 onwards.

 Just sailing with one ship now, the 1980's began for Lauro Lines.
 But the problems were far from over.
 In 1985, terrorists from the Palestine Liberation Front hijacked the Achille Lauro when she sailed on a cruise between Alexandria and Port Said.
 One American passenger was murdered and because of this the diplomatic relations between the USA, Egypt and Tunesia became very edgy.
 Finally, also the Italian government resigned because of the incident.